miguelbper/miguelbper.github.io/_posts/2023-03-22-js-2023-02-twenty-four-seven-four-in-one.md

 {% endhighlight %}

 # Solution
-With all of that written, we compute the solution to the problem with the following line of code:
+We now have the `solution` function fully implemented.
+We compute the solution to the problem with the following line of code:

 {% highlight python %}
 sol = solution(matrix)